 According to the official Arizona ROC website, “any business which contracts or offers to contract to build, alter, repair, add to, subtract from, improve, move, wreck or demolish any building, highway, road, railroad, excavation or other structure, development or improvement, or to do any part of the work must be a licensed contractor.”

-That means that basically any construction project done in Arizona is going to require a licensed contractor.
-This includes such activities as erecting scaffolding, connecting utilities services lines, or any other mechanical or structural service or improvement.
+That means that basically, any construction project done in Arizona is going to require a licensed contractor.
+This includes such activities as erecting scaffolding, connecting utility services lines, or any other mechanical or structural service or improvement.